safl/chplforpyp-docs/docs/source/basics.rst

 The array syntax and semantics should be easy to follow.
 The interesting thing to notice is the use of ``.domain`` when doing indexed iteration.
 A ``domain`` is a powerful concept and you will be very pleased with it once you get to know it.
 However, it does require an introduction.

-A ``domain`` defines the set of indexes for all elements within the array.
+A ``domain`` defines a set of indexes.
+When iterating over the domain associated with an array, as in the example above, you effectively iterate over all the indexes of all elements in the array.

+for all elements within the array.
 The above illustrate one convenient aspect of domains, they follow the array around, making it easy to iterate over the index-set.

 Domains are covered in greater detail in section ....